Pack in Austin's Must Do Activities

 If you're itching to explore more history, head west to the Clarksville neighborhood.
 The area was once the location of quarters for some of the people who were enslaved by Texas Governor Elisha Pease.
 After emancipation, freedman Charles Clark purchased two acres and sold some his land to other freedmen in hopes of building a place where former slaves could reunite with family and friends.
 This new community was aptly named Clarksville, and was one of the first freedman’s towns established west of the Mississippi.
 Visit the Hezikiah Haskell House, a Clarksville historic landmark and former home of freedman Peter Tucker and his family, and later Hezikiah Haskell, a union soldier and a Buffalo Soldier.

 Feeling some food-truck love?
-Check out the jerk chicken and fried plantain at Tony's Jamaican Food, try traditional Haitian delights at Kreyol Korner, or fill up on vegetarian comfort food at Sassy's Vegetarian Soul Food.
+Check out the jerk chicken and fried plantain at Tony's Jamaican Food.
 If the weather is warm, grab your swimsuit and enjoy a splash in Barton Springs Pool, or go kayaking, canoeing or stand up paddle boarding on Lady Bird Lake.

 Barton Springs Pool.
 Credit Monet Hambrick.